OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Importing a vCenter infrastructure into OpenNebula can be carried out easily through the Sunstone Web UI.
 Follow the next steps to import an existing vCenter cluster as well as any already defined VM Template and Networks.

 You will need the IP or hostname of the vCenter server, as well as a user declared as Administrator in vCenter.
-More info on needed permissions in the :ref:`vCenter node installation guide <vcenter_permissions_requirement>`.
+There's more info on needed permissions in the :ref:`vCenter node installation guide <vcenter_permissions_requirement>`.

 .. note:: For security reasons, you may define different users to access different ESX Clusters.
-A different user can be defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula host.
+A different user can be defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula Host.

 Step 1.
 Sunstone login
 -----------------------

-Log in into Sunstone as **oneadmin**, as explained in :ref:`the previous section <download_and_deploy>`.
+Log in to Sunstone as **oneadmin**, as explained in :ref:`the previous section <download_and_deploy>`.

 The *oneadmin* account has full control of all the physical and virtual resources.